TranslucentSabre/pyChess/README.rst

 This is stalled slightly right now.
 The game engine is fully functional and so is the save game io.
 It is still not in in fully compatible PGN format however.

+To Install:
+    python setup.py install

+This installation will install the required dependencies

 To Run:
-./chess.py

-Requires:
-colorama modules
-   Install using the command `pip install colorama` flask modules
-   Install using the command `pip install flask` flask-restful modules
-   Install using the command `pip install flask-restful`
+    chess.py
+or
+    chessGUI.py

-This uses Piece images created by Peter Wong of www.virtualPieces.net
+This uses Piece images created by `Peter Wong<www.virtualPieces.net?`_.